'Fight the Fever' is a mobile app to help people with rheumatic fever get their bicillin injections on time, every time.

 Rheumatic fever is a serious illness.
 It often starts with a sore throat.
 Without treatment, some sore throats can cause rheumatic fever which can lead to heart damage.

-Key points to remember about rheumatic fever
+Key points about rheumatic fever

 - rheumatic fever is a serious illness